 To determine the impact on real-life cognitive function, separate groups of mice (with brains fully intact) were put through a memory-based maze following six weeks of stress conditions.
 Stressed mice who had been allowed to run made fewer mistakes navigating the maze than those who were stressed and sedentary.

-Exactly how, on a chemical level, the act of cardiovascular exercise results in boosted LTP will need to be investigated further, but the authors’ preliminary gene expression analysis gives us a good direction to start looking.
+Exactly how, on a chemical level, the act of cardiovascular exercise results in boosted LTP will need to be investigated further, but the authors’ preliminary gene expression analysis gives us a good direction for future research.
 Running mice produced higher levels of a molecule and its receptor, called brain-derived neurotrophic factor and TrKB, respectively, that promote neuron growth and synaptic development.